-In the non-relativistic limit, the KG equation endowed with a self-interaction reduces to the Gross-Pitaevskii (GP) equation.
+In the non-relativistic limit, the KG equation endowed with a self-interaction reduces to the GP equation.
 Since it is based on Newtonian gravity, the GP equation cannot model compact objects.
-However, it is possible to construct a more suitable framework by extending the GP equation to curved spacetimes.
-The main goal of this work is, first, to generalize the GP equation in order to model a charged boson gas laying in a curved spacetime.
-Secondly, we use the hydrodynamic representation of the complex scalar field equations in terms of the Madelung variables to derive a conservation equation that can be interpreted as the energy balance of the different components involved.
-We also derive its Newtonian limit.
+However, it is possible to construct a more suitable framework by extending the GP equation to curved space-times, which is an important goal of this work.
+This article is organized as follows.
+In section~\ref{sec:field-eqs} we present the field equations describing our system of bosons.
+In section~\ref{sec:generalGP} we generalize the GP equation, which provides a model for a macroscopic system of charged bosons laying in a curved space-time.
+In section~\ref{sec:hydrodynamics}, we derive the hydrodynamic representation for the complex scalar field equations by a field redefinition using Madelung variables.
+In section~\ref{sec:Euler} we derive the generalized Euler and continuity equations from the complex Klein-Gordon equation.
+In section~\ref{sec:balance-eq} we derive a conservation equation that can be interpreted as the energy balance of the different components involved.
+In section~\ref{sec:energy-tensor} we compute some ADM invariants formally interpreted as the energy and momentum defined along a generic $3+1$ foliation.
+As usual, these quantities are written in terms of the components of the energy-momentum tensor and some other geometrical entities.
+By performing the Madelung field-redefinition, these quantities are written in terms of the energy potentials.
+Such relation provide valuable information helpful about the physical interpretation of the hydrodynamic energy potentials.
+In section~\ref{sec:Newtonian} we derive the Newtonian limit of the balance equation and its energy components.
+In section~\ref{sec:1st-correction} we present our simple case of study of a scalar field in flat space-time with a first-order relativistic correction.
+Finally, in section~\ref{conclusions} we present our conclusions.